Transgender people in China: Literature

-Literature and plays in the 17th century featured cross-dressing, like Ming dramatist Xu Wei who wrote Female Mulan Takes Her Father’s Place in the Army and The Female Top Candidate Rejects a Wife and Receives a Husband.
+Literature and plays in the 17th century featured cross-dressing, like Ming dramatist Xu Wei who wrote Female Mulan Takes Her Father's Place in the Army and The Female Top Candidate Rejects a Wife and Receives a Husband.
 Despite the female to male cross dressing, the woman would eventually return to her socially gendered roles of wearing women's clothes and would marry a man.

 Social media and technology

-Technological advancements help to promote greater awareness among youth of LGBT+ issues.
-Access to Western media such as trans-themed web sites and featuring of trans-identifying characters in Western movies are broadening the knowledge and sense of community that many trans youth seek.
+Technological advancements help to promote greater awareness among youth of LGBTQ issues.
+Access to Western media such as trans-themed web sites and featuring of transgender characters in Western movies are broadening the knowledge and sense of community that many trans youth seek.